myanimestream/dolos/_guides/getting-ready-for-development.md

 or you don't even have npm installed.
 Can't help you with the former, but [downloading npm is fairly straightforward](https://www.npmjs.com/get-npm).

+## Secrets
+They're called "secrets", but it's really just a bunch of variables passed to the code.
+They can be set in the `dolos-secrets.json` file.
+You may also use environment variables by using the uppercase key from the file and prefixing it with "DOLOS_".

+For example:
+> "sentryDSN" -> "DOLOS_SENTRYDSN"

 ## Bundling the code
 To use the extension we first need to build the extension!
 Why is that?
 Well, Dolos is written in TypeScript and ~~most~~ browsers don't